 Adults 120 kr, Pensioners 80 kr, Students 60 kr.
 Visitors 0-18 years and members of Kulturen free of charge.

-Closed Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day.
+Closed on Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day.

 Download a visitor map here, our pick it up in the entrance at the museum